 Chapter 1.
 Introduction to Red Hat CloudForms

-Red Hat CloudForms delivers the insight, control, and automation that enterprises need to address the challenges of managing virtual environments.
+CloudForms Management Engine delivers the insight, control, and automation that enterprises need to address the challenges of managing virtual environments.
 This technology enables enterprises with existing virtual infrastructures to improve visibility and control, and those starting virtualization deployments to build and operate a well-managed virtual infrastructure.

-Red Hat CloudForms provides the following feature sets:
+Red Hat CloudForms 4.0 is comprised of a single component, the CloudForms Management Engine.
+It has the following feature sets:

-- Insight: Discovery, Monitoring, Utilization, Performance, Reporting, Analytic, Chargeback, and Trending.
+- Insight: Discovery, Monitoring, Utilization, Performance, Reporting, Analytics, Chargeback, and Trending.

-- Control: Security, Compliance, Alerting, and Policy-Based Resource, and Configuration Enforcement.
+- Control: Security, Compliance, Alerting, Policy-Based Resource, and Configuration Enforcement.

 - Automate: IT Process, Task and Event, Provisioning, and Workload Management and Orchestration.